 Further, because yard trucks primarily stay at the warehouse facility, their emissions can have a disproportionate impact on communities surrounding warehouses compared to an individual onroad trucks since most of the miles traveled may not be near the surrounding community.
 Many yard trucks idle as part of their operation at warehouse facilities, and the switch to ZE yard trucks would benefit public health of the communities surrounding the warehouse by not being burdened idling emissions.
 Although NZE engines have lower emissions than their conventional diesel counterparts, they do still have tailpipe emissions.
 Finally, although the commentor states that NZE yard trucks exist, there is no acknowledgement that yard trucks come in both on-road and off-road varieties.
 While propane or natural gas on-road yard trucks can meet CARB's standards for NZE, CARB currently does not have a certification standard for NZE off-road purposes.
 It is not clear how a default NZE definition would apply in the off-road setting.
-Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options (including for yard trucks) within PR 2305, and the Governing Board will consider these alternatives as part of its overall consideration of PR 2305.
+Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options (including for yard trucks) within PR 2305.
+Further, the second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.
+Response to Comment 25-5

 Staff thanks you for your comment and continued support of the South Coast AQMD's Technology Advancement / Clean Fuels Program goal to provide incentives and promote the commercialization of clean technologies.
 As stated in previous response to comments, only ZE yard truck purchase and usage is included in the draft WAIRE Menu due to the commercial availability of NZE yard trucks and emission impacts to communities located near warehouses from their use.
-However, NZE technology will be analyzed as an alternative in the CEQA analysis which will be available for consideration by the South Coast AQMD Governing Board.
+However, NZE technology are analyzed as an alternative in the CEQA analysis and the second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.